litvinen/HLIBCov/README.md

 3. To solve a series of problems to see how the MLE depends on the number of available measurements.
 4. To solve a series of problems to see how the MLE depends on the H-matrix accuracy (used in the adaptive rank arithmetics).

+Where are the data?
+See please file data.tar.gz.
+It contains 10 measurements of size 2000; 10 replicates of size 4000; ..., 10 replicates of size 128000;

+How to generate the data?
+See please file loglikelihood_generate_synthetic_data.cc This file reads some mesh and generate random values at these points

 This code is being provided to you "as is".